mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 <img src="assets/img/monarchs/chart.png" />

-If I do something like this again, I'd probably look for an existing dataset.
+If I do this again, I'll look for an existing dataset and scratch my creative itch by just building out functionality.

-The other challenges were more technical.
-Doing the whole website in SVG made scaling to fit the window easy: every element gets its dimensions from the window's width/height.
-This means images, padding, and even font size scale correctly on most devices.
-Also, SVGs are supported by all modern browsers - at least the features I used - so the site looks the same on Chrome, Firefox, and IE without any changes needed.

-On the other hand, text handling in SVG leaves a lot to be desired.
+It's worth mentioning that text handling in SVG leaves a lot to be desired.
 There is zero support for paragraphs, so I had to use single-line text for everything.
-I wrote two functions: one that fits text to a rectangle and one that fits a rectangle to text.
-That allowed me, mostly, to reliably prevent text from bleeding over into other elements.
-In some cases, I had to use monospace font to get higher accuracy (the date circles at the bottom).
+I wrote two functions: one that fits text to a container and one that fits a container to text.
+That allowed me somewhat to prevent text from bleeding over into other elements.
+In some cases, I had to use monospace font to get a clean fit.

 ## Credits

-Thanks to my wonderful wife for designing the details modal.
+Thanks to my [talented wife](https://amyfernalddesign.com/) for [re-designing the details modal](assets/img/monarchs/amy.jpg).

 Thanks to Paul Hayslett for UI feedback and Chris Barthell for the idea of showing borders over time.